uwangjar/students_ui/README.md

 - docker build -t frontend-student:latest .

-Run UI service as a container
+Run UI service as a container, service will be available at port 3000

 - docker run -d -p 3000:3000 <image id>